justindnguyen/wordle-clone/README.md

 # Wordle Clone

 A Wordle clone built with React and Vite.
-It replicates the core gameplay mechanics of the original Wordle, featuring animated tile feedback, keyboard interaction, custom styling, and word validation via an external dictionary API.
-It uses JSON Server to provide a local list of solution words.
+This project replicates the core gameplay of the original Wordle, featuring animated tile feedback, an interactive QWERTY on-screen keyboard, keyboard input support, and real-time word validation using an external dictionary API.
+It also uses JSON Server to supply a list of random solution words locally.

 ![Screenshot of Wordle Clone](public/wordle.png)